dickdavis/intro-to-software-dev/coursework/week_03/README.md

 move on to the assignment.

 ## Assignment
-Write a program that prompts a user for a string.
-It should then perform several different functions on that user-provided string and print them to the screen:
-* Print the string reversed and in all caps.
-* Display the length of the string.
-* Tell whether the string starts or ends with a vowel.

-Write a program that prompts the user for a temperature in Farenheit.
-It should then convert that temperature to Celsius and display it to the screen.
-The conversion for Farenheit to Celsius is: (5/9) * (X - 32).

 ## Reference
-The official Ruby 2.6 documentation for [Strings](https://ruby-doc.org/core-2.6/String.html)

-The official Ruby 2.6 documentation for [Integers](https://ruby-doc.org/core-2.6/Integer.html)
+The official Ruby 2.6 documentation for [Hash](https://ruby-doc.org/core-2.6/Hash.html)

-The official Ruby 2.6 documentation for [Floats](https://ruby-doc.org/core-2.6/Float.html)
+The official Ruby 2.6 documentation for [Arrays](https://ruby-doc.org/core-2.6/Array.html)